pham24ng/CookieManager/README.md

 ---

-**Privacy Sentinel** - Protecting your privacy, one cookie at a time! 🛡️
+**Cookie Manager** - Managing your cookies, protecting your privacy! 🛡️